-MarcieMom: For a child, what sunscreen lotion would you recommend? (ingredients – physical reflectors, SPF) Also what would be the common wrong way to wear sunscreen and the right way to do it?
+Eg. Sunscreen ingredients – physical reflectors, SPF.
+Also what would be the common wrong way to wear sunscreen and the right way to do it?

 Dr Robin: For children, I recommend mineral based, chemical-free sunscreens that include either zinc oxide and/or titanium dioxide as the active ingredients.
 These are considered to be physical blockers of the ultraviolet rays.
 The right way to wear sunscreen is to apply a lot of it and rub it all over so all exposed body surfaces are covered and to remember to reapply after 2 hours of being outside or after swimming or sweating.